Cupidigia/Tirannia

 [31] In sum, Dante’s body is substantial: it moves rocks in Inferno 12 and causes Charon’s boat to sink in Inferno 3.
 The souls in contrast are insubstantial: thus when Dante tries to embrace his friend Casella in Purgatorio 2, Casella’s body is an insubstantial image that cannot be embraced.
 The souls only appear substantial in the context of infernal (and purgatorial) torment.

-[32] Virgilio also offers the centaur Chiron a concise and important description of the journey and of its principal protagonists: they are himself, Beatrice, and Dante.
+[35] Virgilio also offers the centaur Chiron a concise and important description of the journey and of its principal protagonists: they are himself, Beatrice, and Dante.
 He was appointed the task of guiding the pilgrim, he explains, on a journey that is no pleasure trip: “mostrar li mi convien la valle buia / necessità ’l ci ’nduce, e non diletto” (it falls to me to show him the dark valley. / Necessity has brought him here, not pleasure [Inf.
 12.85-86]).
-Necessity has brought them here, and Virgilio is performing an “officio” that was commissioned by Beatrice, described as one who departed from “singing alleluia” in order to give him his novel assignment: “Tal si partì da cantare alleluia / che mi commise quest officio novo” (For she who gave me this new task was one / who had just come from singing halleluiah [Inf.
+Their journey was induced by necessity, and Virgilio is performing an “officio” that was commissioned by Beatrice, described as one who departed from “singing alleluia” in order to give him his novel assignment: “Tal si partì da cantare alleluia / che mi commise quest officio novo” (For she who gave me this new task was one / who had just come from singing halleluiah [Inf.
 12.88-89]).
 Beatrice is here aligned, through the use of the pronoun “Tal” (such a one), with the celestial agent who opens the gate of Dis.
 As we saw in Inferno 8 and Inferno 9, the same pronoun is repeatedly used by Virgilio to predict the arrival of the mysterious agent of deliverance.

 * * *

-[35] The sinners boiled in Phlegethon include both the violent against others in their persons and the violent against others in their possessions.
+[37] As the travelers proceed along the shore of Phlegethon heading for the place to ford the river, they learn that the violent souls are immersed in the boiling blood in a graduated fashion, according to the gravity of their sins.
+We recall that the sinners boiled in Phlegethon include both the violent against others in their persons and the violent against others in their possessions.
 The gravest sinners in this ring are the tyrants (“tiranni” in verse 104), despotic rulers who committed violence against their subjects both in their persons (by killing them) and in their possessions (by plundering their goods).
 The tiranni are therefore indicted on both counts and are immersed in blood up to their brows (Inf.
 12.103-4).
 They both murdered and plundered, and hence are the worst offenders in the category of violence against others: “«E’ son tiranni / che dier nel sangue e ne l’aver di piglio” (These are the tyrants / who plunged their hands in blood and plundering [Inf.
 12.104-5]).

 [36] In his late political treatise Monarchia Dante makes a synthetic but telling comment about the nature of tyrants, a type of ruler that he had previously featured in Inferno 12, Inferno 27, Inferno 28, and Purgatorio 6 using the terms tiranno /tiranni/tirannia.
 In Monarchia 3.4.10, Dante defines tyrants as rulers who do not observe “publica iura” (public laws).
 Rather, they are pitted against the common welfare (“comunem utilitatem”) and seek only private gain (“ad propriam”):